-Kahn is an architectural piece of brutal delicacy.
-A study of the design philosophy of Louis Kahn, and a tribute to the architecture that shaped his work.
-A journey to the ancient monuments of Egypt, Greece and Rome, expressed in a travertine stool forged by history, craftsmanship and nature.
-The stool is crafted in Roman travertine, from the same block as the latest angel for Sagrada Familia.
+Kahn is a piece of brutal delicacy, a tribute to the design philosophy of the 20th-century architect Louis Kahn, and a recognition of the architecture that shaped his work.
+It is a journey back to the ancient monuments of Egypt, Greece and Rome, an expression of history, craftsmanship and nature.

 Available in other materials and finishes